Enhancing Urban Flood Resilience and Equity in Coastal Communities through the Co-Design of Community Capitals

 3. Risk Reduction for Vulnerable Populations

-Equity in the context of climate change and coastal flooding aims to level the playing field, so that no one community is disproportionately affected by the adverse impacts.
+Equity in the context of climate change and coastal flooding aims to ensure adaptation measures do not unintentionally reinforce existing inequalities, so that no one community is disproportionately affected by the adverse impacts.
 It seeks to create a more just and inclusive approach to building resilience and adapting to the challenges posed by a changing climate.

 Pictured Left: Markus Spiske courtesy of Unsplash